Ever committed to community, Click Bond, a local manufacturing company, created their first-ever employee giving…

 What are the benefits?

 By getting vaccinated, you are not only protecting yourself from the real dangers of COVID-19, but also those around you.
 The vaccine helps your body create antibodies, which means your body can now recognize the virus and how to fight it, ultimately preventing you from getting sick with COVID-19.
 Or if you do get COVID, you most likely develop less serious complications.
-Again, these vaccines have proven to be about 95% effective in fighting off the virus.
+Again, the Moderna and Pfizer vaccines have proven to be about 95% effective in fighting off the virus.
+The Janssen vaccine has less than 95% effectiveness but still has a decent percentage in fighting off the virus.
 Please be aware, though, just because you get the vaccine does not mean you’re off the hook from wearing a mask or getting lax on social distancing.
 We truly need wide-spread community participation before those things can happen.
 Wait for additional information from the state before adjusting your behavior.

 What are the side effects?

 Everyone will experience different side effects for each dose.
 Some people may experience none at all.
 One of Carson Tahoe’s ICU charge nurses, Ian Greenlee, only experienced a sore shoulder with his first dose, and leg aches and fatigue with his second dose of the Pfizer vaccine.
-Some side affects you may experience with the Pfizer and Moderna vaccine is:
+Some side affects you may experience with the Pfizer, Moderna, and Janssen vaccine is:

 · Pain, redness, or swelling on your shoulder where you received the shot